-The main medicinal component in turmeric is: curcuma (curcumin) an antioxidant and anti-inflammatory, which has has powerful properties!
+Turmeric is part of the ginger family, like a root!
+The main medicinal component in turmeric is: curcuma (curcumin) an antioxidant and anti-inflammatory, which has been studied for it's powerful properties.

 You may have heard of this term called "inflammation" but what is it?

 Inflammation has been known to be a contributor to disease.

 Arthritis = inflammation of the joints Heart Disease = closely related to inflammation of the arteries

 Digestive Problems = closely related to inflammation caused by food

 When the body is in a state of inflammation, your body starts to "attack" itself.

 PAIN often starts from INFLAMMATION.

 Inflammation likes to stick around and prevent your body from healing itself.
 Unless you start to address it through proper nutrition!
 Without decreasing this inflammation, it puts stress on the body which overtime can lead to disease or further health complications.

 This is where ANTIOXIDANTS found in Turmeric come in!